mookerzhou/wedding/index.md

 We do not have a registry and actually have no room for gifts!
 Your presence is the greatest gift to us.
-Should you still feel the need to make a contribution, we recommend making a donation to any of the following organizations:
+Should you still feel the need to make a contribution, we suggest making a donation to any of the following organizations:

 - [The Interational Rescue Committee](https://www.rescue.org/)
 - [Larkin Street Youth Services](https://larkinstreetyouth.org/)